reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ### CORS Handling for Preflight Request
-Now we will modify our code in the "Cross-origin server" application to handle preflight request for calls made to the `PUT` method:
+Now we will modify our code in the "Cross-Origin server" application to handle preflight request for calls made to the `PUT` method:

 ```js
 app.use(function(req, res, next) {